 The purpose of this outcome is to develop students' ability to use persuasion within oral communication.
-In Grade 11 English language arts, students enhance their ability to use persuasive communication by creating a defence for a critical audience.
+In Grade 12 English language arts, students enhance their ability to use persuasive communication by having to defend their point of view while engaging in formal conversation.
+They should demonstrate strong communication skills as they respond to opposing view points, in a back and forth dialogue.